Slippy2k/hode-cyxx/techdocs/win32.md

 Each opcode is 32 bits long and packs its arguments in the upper 3 bytes.

+The 242 opcodes can be divided in 6 categories :

+* arithmetic on variables
+* monsters state, behavior and path finding
+* sprites
+* general game triggers (hints display)
+* tasks handling
+* bytecode control flow (jmp)

 ### Sounds

 The engine has a bytecode interpreter dedicated to the sounds.

-The opcodes can be split in 3 categories :
+The 30 opcodes can be divided in 3 categories :

 * volume and panning modulation
 * playback control (pause, resume, stop)